Aryan-Chharia/Computer-Vision-Projects/Image Segment in real time/readme.md

 # Image Segment in Real Time

 This project demonstrates **real-time image segmentation** using advanced deep learning models.
-The project allows users to segment objects in static images.
+The project allows users to segment objects in  real-time video streams from a webcam or from static images.
 The segmentation model dynamically identifies and highlights various objects in the frame.

 ---